Content-based Propagation of User Markings for Interactive Segmentation of Patterned Images: Method

 \subsection{Interactive update}

-When equipping our method with the user-provided interactive update, we run into choices with regards to: i) the way in which we treat unlabelled pixels, ii) the number of applied diffusion steps, and the way of treating intermediate results between the steps, and iii) the possibility of changing the number of segmentation classes.
+When equipping our method with the user-provided interactive update, we run into choices with regards to: i) how we treat unlabelled pixels, ii) the number of applied diffusion steps, and the way of treating intermediate results between the steps, and iii) the possibility of changing the number of segmentation classes.
 After testing many types of interactive updates, we kept three main versions.
 In all versions the number of classes $C$ is chosen during initialisation and kept fixed during the update.

-The way in which we handle pixels that have not been labelled by the user is also common to all versions.
+How we handle pixels that have not been labelled by the user is also common to all versions.
 Such pixels are initially assigned equal probability of belonging to each class.
 As a result, before the user places the first label, all probabilities are equal and no segmentation is possible.

 The user starts the interaction by choosing a pencil corresponding to one of the $C$ classes applies markings to some pixels.
-The partial labelling information is immediately transformed to the probability image and shown to the user as an image segmentation, such that every pixel is placed in the class with the highest probability.
+The partial labelling information is immediately transformed to the probability image and shown to the user as an image segmentation, with every pixel placed in the class with the highest probability.
 After the first pencil stroke, only one class will have values larger than $\frac{1}{C}$ in the label image $L$, and the same applies for the probability image $P$ computed using \eqref{eq:L2P}.
-Thus, at first, many pixels will belong to the first marked class and no pixels will be assigned to the classes that have not used yet.
-As user adds markings for the other classes, those will appear in probability image $P$.
+Thus, at first, many pixels will belong to the first marked class and no pixels will be assigned to the classes that have not been marked yet.
+As the user adds markings for the other classes, those will appear in probability image $P$.

 Thanks to the real-time feedback, the user can quickly improve the result by placing markings in misclassified regions (the regions that have been incorrectly classified).
 With many unlabelled pixels in $L$, the image $P$ will typically have many values that only differ slightly from $\frac{1}{C}$.
 Those small deviations carry the information needed for inferring the class of the unlabelled pixels.